 Scaling Your Business Up Means Scaling Bureaucracy Back

-Traditional companies have a tendency to scale their businesses and bureaucracy alongside one another to maintain a sense of control over their growing teams.
-However, smart employees will always find ways to game the system if they feel bureaucracy is standing in the way of a project’s success.
+Traditional companies have a tendency to scale their agile businesses and bureaucracy alongside one another to maintain a sense of control over their growing teams.
+However, smart employees will always find ways to game the system if they feel bureaucratic management is standing in the way of a project’s success.

 Scaling agility requires a shift from direct relationships between business and bureaucracy to indirect relationships.
 You should be minimizing your bureaucracy so that there are only as many requirements in place as necessary, maximizing project team creativity and productivity in the process.